wumm-project/RDFData/README.md

 * People.ttl - People within the TRIZ Social Network
   * Regularly updated from different  sources
-* MATRIZ-Certificates.ttl - Data of MATRIZ certificates
+* MATRIZ-Certificates.ttl - People in the Database with MATRIZ certificates level 4 and 5
-  * 2020-04-06 graebe: Level 4 certificates added
-  * 2020-04-18 graebe: Level 5 certificates added
 * AllMATRIZCertificates.ttl - All Certificates, extracted from the MATRIZ
   Database <https://www.nanoq.pl/matriz_database/all/>